DucTrung1802/ROS/Ubuntu issues/Installing_permanent_virtual_RAM_for_Ubuntu_20.04_for_Raspberry_pi_4B.md

 If you don’t want to use it, the way to unactivate the virtual memory is as follows:

-    cd
+    cd swap
     sudo swapoff swapfile

 It still be mounted each time you start your Ubuntu due to startup configuration.

 ## 8. Delete Virtual RAM

-If you **really don't need Virtual RAM anymore**, you can delete it by running commands:
+If you **really don't need Virtual RAM anymore**, you can delete it by removing folder "swap" (and in Trash folder as well).

-    cd
-    rm -R swapfile